SmGirls/Simul-Web/.gitlab/issue_templates/feature_request.md

-# Feature Request
+# Issue: ✅ FEATURE
-- Issue: ✅ FEATURE
+- To Do
   - [ ] todo
   - [ ] todo
   - [ ] todo